IP-CAM/Default-Registration-Group-OcMod-OC-v.2.x-3.x/README.md

 # Default Registration Group

 ## Description
-**Default Registration Group** extension that allows you to add new customers to a defined customer group.
+**Default Registration Group** extension that allows to add new registered customers to a defined customer group.
 Compatible with OpenCart 2.x-3.x versions.

 ## Download